AmozPay/Whanos/README.md

  - befunge / `main.bf`
  - python / `requirements.txt`

 If `/whanos.yml` is found, the containers will be deployed on the cluster

+## Accessing deployed Apps

+Deployed apps naming follows this pattern: "GITHUB_USER-REPO-BRANCH_NAME"

+The app will be available at http://K8_CLUSTER_IP/APP_NAME

+To get the accessible IP, ssh as root into jenkins instance and run the following command:

+`sudo -u jenkins kubectl --kubeconfig=/var/lib/jenkins/.kube/config --namespace ingress-nginx get services`

+TLS is not available in this version

+Ports defined in whanos.yml will be forwarded respectively to the cluster's port.

+e.g: if whanos.yml defines a port 80, then app will be accessible at  http://K8_CLUSTER_IP:80/APP_NAME

+Default standalone apps will have container port 80 exposed

 ## Deployment